 Popular Ignition Coil Brands

 Read up on all the popular ignition system replacement parts right here on our website.
-You’ll find info on performance spark plug wires, like the Pertronix FlameThrower wires.
-And, compare popular ignition coils, like Mallory Promaster Coils vs. Accel Universal Canister Style Ignition Coils.
-You can even read customer reviews on Mallory ignition coils, Accel ignition coils and more to help you make your buying decision.
+You’ll find info on performance spark plug wires, like Pertronix FlameThrower wires.
+You can also compare popular ignition coils, and even read customer reviews on our site to help you with your buying decision.